 “And when the thousand years are finished, Satan shall be loosed out of his prison, and shall come forth to deceive the nations which are in the four corners of the earth, Gog and Magog, to gather them together to the war: the number of whom is as the sand of the sea.
 And they went up over the breadth of the earth, and compassed the camp of the saints about, and the beloved city: and fire came down out of heaven, and devoured them” (Revelation 20:7-9 — ASV).

-“And the word of Jehovah came unto me, saying, Son of man, set thy face toward Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him, and say, ‘Thus saith the Lord Jehovah: Behold, I am against thee, O Gog, prince of Rosh, Meshech, and Tubal: and I will turn thee about, and put hooks into thy jaws, and I will bring thee forth, and all thine army, horses and horsemen, all of them clothed in full armor, a great company with buckler and shield, all of them handling swords’” (Ezekiel 38:1-4).
+“And the word of Jehovah came unto me, saying, Son of man, set thy face toward Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him, and say, ‘Thus saith the Lord Jehovah: Behold, I am against thee, O Gog, prince of Rosh, Meshech, and Tubal: and I will turn thee about, and put hooks into thy jaws, and I will bring thee forth, and all thine army, horses and horsemen, all of them clothed in full armor, a great company with buckler and shield, all of them handling swords’” (Ezek.
+38:1-4; emphasis added).

 The Application in Revelation

-The main truth to be gleaned from the prophecy is this: Just as God’s people were delivered in ancient times, as predicted by Ezekiel, so will they be delivered again — fully and finally, as set forth by the imagery of John’s vision on Patmos.
+The main truth to be gleaned from the prophecy is this.
+Just as Ezekiel prophesied the delivery of God’s people in ancient times, so will they be delivered again — fully and finally as set forth by the imagery of John’s vision on Patmos.

 As has been noted many times (and almost universally by scholars), “victory” is the primary theme of the concluding book of Scripture.

 There is a final point that might be mentioned for further reflection.

 If an uninspired writer had composed this account, it is highly unlikely that the narrative would have unfolded as it did in this case.